Roudi22/draggable-menu/README.md

 # Draggable-menu
 ![](./screenshot.png)

-## Welcome to the repo of the draggable menue 👋
+## Welcome to the repo of the draggable menu 👋
 Simple menue that is responsive and functional on desktops and mobiles.

 ## To understand the code 🤓